dupree719/TechStack-Notes/README.md

 ##Event value: "Made a payment of $200 to Bob"
 ##Event timestamp: "Jun.
 25, 2020 at 2:06 p.m."

-Producers: Producers are those client applications that publish (write) events to Kafka

-Consumers: Consumers are those that subscribe to (read and process) these events

 Topics: A topic is similar to a folder in a filesystem, and the events are the files in that folder.
 Topics are partitioned -Every topic can be replicated to make your data fault-tolerant and highly-available (a common production setting is a replication of 3, which means three copies of data)